alexpetralia/mbta_django/README.md

 MBTA Trips is a django-powered web application which displays, for each MBTA route in Boston, the number of currently active MBTA trips and the average trip duration over a typical week.
 Every 10 seconds, a `celery` background worker scrapes .json data from the [MBTA Developer Portal](http://realtime.mbta.com/portal) containing information on all ongoing trips.
 The time at which new trips (*see footnote 1*) appear is saved, as well as when they disappear - the difference yields the trip's duration.
 Each completed trip is saved in a postgres database.

 The primary motivation for this project was to visualize when certain routes are busiest throughout a typical week.
-Additionally, however, this project was designed around using as many new technologies as possible; prior to this, I had limited to no experience with any of the software listed below.
+Additionally, this project was designed around using as many new technologies as possible as a learning experience.

 ### Installation for Ubuntu Linux

-While I don't anticipate anyone thoroughly replicating this installation, outlining the general steps could prove useful for those use a similar stack.
+While I don't anticipate anyone thoroughly replicating this installation, outlining the general steps could prove useful for those with a similar stack.
 Ensure your default Python environment uses Python 2, not Python 3.
 You can check this by running `python` in your terminal to see which version you are using.

 **1. Ensure your Ubuntu distrubtion is up-to-date**